 Prior to completing the B.S. in Exercise Science/Pre-Athletic Training, students who do not meet minimum retention criteria will be placed on probation, and will have a maximum one year from the original probation date (from the date of the first offense, only) to rectify the deficiency.
 If deficiencies are not corrected within the one-year period, the student may be dismissed from the athletic training program.
-Moreover, students who do not earn the minimum grade requirements in athletic training clinical skills courses (ESAT541,ESAT542,ESAT543,ESAT544, or ESAT545) may not be allowed to move on to the subsequent clinical skills course.
+Moreover, students who do not earn the minimum grade requirements in athletic training clinical skills courses (AT501-506) will not be allowed to move on to the subsequent clinical skills course.

-- If students do not meet the minimum criteria at the time of completion of the B.S. in Exercise Science/Pre-Athletic Training, they will not be
+• If students do not meet the minimum criteria at the time of completion of the B.S. in Exercise Science/Pre-Athletic Training, they will not be allowed to continue with the final year of master's level coursework.